gene1wood/zoom-apt-repository/README.md

 and serves it as a proper APT repository, enabling automatic updates through your standard package manager.

-**Important:** This repository is designed to be forked.
+This repository is designed to be forked.
 Each user maintains their own copy to avoid bandwidth and storage costs, and to maintain security by controlling their own GPG signing keys.

 ## Features